kryzp/magpie/README.md

 ### Memory Arenas
 To simplify memory management in C I use a thing called a "memory arena" for pretty much anything.
 I'm not going to go into why because [this](https://www.youtube.com/watch?v=TZ5a3gCCZYo) talk by Ryan Fleury explains it way better.
 Essentially, they let you "group" allocations and formalize the idea of a "scope" for some object.
-The `/os/` layer allocates one massive arena up front and the app then allocates itself onto that arena and partitions it accordingly.
-Only one actual memory allocation happens in the entire program.

 ### Job System